-Previously Graham was the Executive Director of Main Street Highland Park, a downtown BID located in Central New Jersey, where he led a downtown revitalization program through its early-stage growth.
+Previously Graham was the Executive Director of two downtown Business Improvement Districts.
+At Old City District, in the renowned historic-turned-arts-technology-entertainment district in Center City Philadelphia, he managed the BID’s strategy and planning, program development, implementation and operations.
+Earlier, Graham was the Executive Director of Main Street Highland Park, a downtown BID in Central New Jersey, where he led the community-based revitalization program through its early stage growth.

 He began his career in the brokerage and development of commercial real estate.
 Based on this private sector experience and market focus, he models downtown district management after retail center management, adapted to the unique needs of each commercial corridor.

-Graham applies the National Main Street Center’s “Four Point Approach” to downtown revitalization projects where applicable.
+Graham’s roots are in the National Main Street Center’s “Four Point Approach” to downtown revitalization.
 He received industry education at the Pennsylvania Downtown Center, the New Jersey Downtown Revitalization Management Institute and the Philadelphia Citizens Planning Institute.
-Graham annually attends the International Downtown Association conference and maintains a large network of relationships with peer downtown district managers.
+Graham regularly attends the International Downtown Association conference and maintains a large network of relationships with peer downtown district managers.